-Agency disagreed with the AJ's findings a filed a Petition for Review with the OEA Board on January 5, 2021.
-It submits that the Initial Decision is based on an erroneous interpretation of statue, regulation, or policy.
-In further support if its position, Agency submitted a Statement of Reasons in Support of Petition for Review on March 31, 2021.
+proposed termination.
+Since Employees did not receive their notices until October 1, 2018, the AJ held that Agency violated D.C.
+Code § 5-1031, which he deemed was a mandatory statutory provision, not discretionary.
+As such, Agency's termination actions were reversed; it was ordered that Employees be reinstated to the same or similar positions; and Agency was instructed to reimburse Employees for all back pay and benefits lost as a result of their terminations.20 Agency disagreed with the AJ's findings a filed a Petition for Review with the OEA Board on January 5, 2021.
+It submits that the Initial Decision is based on an erroneous interpretation of statue, regulation, or policy.21 In further support if its position, Agency submitted a Statement of Reasons in Support of Petition for Review on March 31, 2021.
 It states that OAG's June 6, 2018 letter of declination marked the conclusion of the criminal investigation for purposes of the 90-day rule because it marked an objective "bright line" from which to measure the ninety-day period.
 According to Agency, although the USAO previously issued its letter of declination on October 26, 2017, it still believed that the matter had criminal overtones based on its subsequent referral to OAG for possible prosecution.
 Thus, it opines that the proposed notices were issued in a timely manner and did not violate the 90-day rule.
 It reasons that the AJ's interpretation and application of D.C.
 Code § 5-1031 in this case resulted in an injustice that should not stand.
 Alternatively, it requests that if the Board determines that there was a 90-day rule violation, that the matter be remanded for it to submit evidence that it continued to conduct a criminal investigation after the USAO declined to prosecute Employees.
+20 Id.

-20 Petition for Review (January 5, 2020).
+21 Petition for Review (January 5, 2020).

-Consequently, Agency asks that its Petition for Review be granted or remanded to the AJ for further consideration.21
+Consequently, Agency asks that its Petition for Review be granted or remanded to the AJ for further consideration.22

 Discussion

 On April 21, 2021, Agency filed a motion to dismiss its Petition for Review.
 It informed this Office that the parties have resolved this matter pursuant to an executed a settlement agreement.
 Since this matter has been settled, Agency's appeal is moot.
 Therefore, its Petition for Review must be dismissed.

-$^{^{21}\,}Agency's\,Statement\,of\,Reasons\,in\,Support\,of\,Petition\,for\,Review\,(March\,31,\,2021).$
+22 Agency's Statement of Reasons in Support of Petition for Review (March 31, 2021).

 ORDER

-Accordingly it is hereb v ORDERED that Agency 's Petition for Review is DISMISSED . riccordingry, , it is noted y ONDENED tilat 1 igolic y o i cuuon TOT IXC VIC V
+Accordingly, it is hereby ORDERED that Agency's Petition for Review is DISMISSED.

-FOR THE BOARD:
+Clarence Labor, Jr., Chair

-Clarence Labo r, Jr., Chair
+Patricia Hobson Wilson

-Patricia Hobso on Wilson
+Jelani Freeman

-Jelani Freemai n
+Peter Rosenstein

-Peter Rosenste ein
+Dionna Maria Lewis

 Either party may appeal this decision on Petition for Review to the Superior Court of the District of Columbia.
 To file a Petition for Review with the Superior Court, the petitioning party should consult Superior Court Civil Procedure Rules, XV.
 Agency Review, Rule 1.